SharePoint/sp-dev-docs/docs/solution-guidance/Transform-farm-solutions-to-the-SharePoint-app-model.md

 > [!NOTE]
 > To replace your existing web parts with app parts, you need to:
-> - Enable side loading of add-ins in your Office 365 subscription.
+> - Enable sideloading of add-ins in your Office 365 subscription.
 Consult with your Office 365 administrator.
-> - Use CSOM to enable side loading of add-ins on your site.
+> - Use CSOM to enable sideloading of add-ins on your site.
 For more information, see the Core.SideLoading code sample.
 > - Install your app part on your site.
-> - Disable side loading of add-ins on your site.
+> - Disable sideloading of add-ins on your site.
-> - Disable side loading of add-ins on your Office 365 subscription.
+> - Disable sideloading of add-ins on your Office 365 subscription.
 Consult with your Office 365 administrator.

 ### Page manipulation